 With the new school year under way, children are making the transition from summer break to being in the classroom.
 This change in routine can be challenging for everyone – children, teachers, and parents.
 As parents we must find that balance between handing over the reins to the teacher while still being an active source of support in the educational process.
 What can parents do to help their child’s teacher?
 Red Apple Reading has some helpful suggestions for parents who want to support those who educate their children.

-Teacher Appreciation Week is May 6-10 this year.
-We at Red Apple Reading know the difference a good teacher can make in the life of a child.
+Red Apple Reading know the difference a good teacher can make in the life of a child.
 Hopefully, as parents we all show appreciation for our kids’ teachers throughout the school year, but this week gives us the opportunity to thank them in an extra special way.
 Teaching is one of the hardest and most important jobs in our society.
 Since they work so hard for our little ones, let’s think about how we can show teachers some much deserved gratitude!

 We all know that parent-teacher communication is important.
 After all, in the ideal scenario, you and your child’s teacher will be partnering together throughout the year to help your child achieve his full potential.
 So, how do you ensure that the line of communication between you and your kid’s teacher is a clear and open one?
 Consider the following Dos and Don’ts.